BAMoont/oscilloscope-pong/README.md

 # Pong for an Oscilloscope

 ## Overview
-This project implements a simple Pong game on an embedded system using SPI and ADC peripherals for input and output.
+This project implements a simple Pong game on an oscilloscope using SPI and ADC peripherals for input and output.
 The game uses analog inputs (potentiometers) to control the paddles and renders the game graphics through SPI-driven display commands.

 ## Features
 - Reads paddle positions from two analog inputs (ADC channels 4 and 5).